 The Stoller Hall, opened in 2017, provided a fabulous venue for the evening recitals and Concerto Competition, combining a stunning contemporary space designed by Stephenson Studio with immaculate acoustics by Arup.

 From the list of recitals I personally managed to fit in, highlights included an all-Liszt programme by leading exponent Leslie Howard, Piers Lane’s programme of Bach, Chopin and Tchaikovsky, Benjamin Frith’s varied and stunningly performed Beethoven/Liszt/Busoni/Granados/Falla recital, and Peter Donohoe’s extraordinary performance of the lesser-known Second Sonata by Tchaikovsky, a truly gripping work.

 In a programme entitled Sonorous Brushes, Jenny Q Chai delivered a riveting and immersive multimedia experience, giving performances of Jarosław Kapuściński’s Side Effects (2017) and the world premier of Calligraphies for Ziqi, as well as scintillating performances of Debussy’s preludes Les tierces alternées and Feux d’artifice and Messiaen’s Cantéyodjayá.

 Two of the late-night 10pm recitals featured the brilliant Philip Martin performing his own works, offering both a reminder of his fabulous pianism and revealing him to be a composer of varied, distinctive and imaginative music.
-I was deeply impressed, and will be featuring an interview with him on Pianodao soon.

 In addition to all these concerts, there were many more that I sadly wasn’t able to fit in, with solo recitals given by Philippe Cassard, Martin Roscoe, and a duo recital by Charles Owen and Katya Apekisheva.